Summer Phyllo TartJump to Recipe

-When it comes to recipes that have a high payoff to work ratio, this recipe is really close to the top of the list.
+When it comes to recipes that have a high payoff-to-work ratio, this Asparagus Phyllo Tart recipe is really close to the top of the list.

 What I mean by that is that the amount of work you have to put into making this recipe is very small considering the final version which tastes and looks like you spent hours slaving away in the kitchen.